ssMaritime

 This postcard was released in January 1954

-In November 1953, whilst berthing in Melbourne, a fire broke out I the engine room, which was soon extinguished, the result being that her engine room was flooded.
-After cleaning up she was able to continue her duties.
+In November 1953, whilst berthing in Melbourne, a fire broke out I the engine room, which was thankfully quickly extinguished, however with the hosing that took place the result was that her engine room was flooded.
+Thus having to do a rapid clean up and ensuring that all was A-OK, she was able to continue her voyage.

-Fairsea in seen 1954, after she received a shapely new funnel and a tripod mast on her bridge.
+The MS Fairsea is in seen 1954 after she received a shapely new funnel and a tripod mast on her bridge.

 Note the derricks aft, these would be removed at the next refit